Starting Up¶

 dfcontr

-Reading things in is quite easy with pandas
+Reading things in is quite easy with pandas.

-populates empty fields with NaN
+Notice that pandas populates empty fields with NaN values.

-column in the contributors dataset is superfluous.
+The id column in the contributors dataset is superfluous.
 Let's delete it.

 del dfcontr['id']